Richard Jankovich: Biography

+In 2016, Burnside Project released the previously shelved album Syntax and Semantics (recorded in 2004) on Bar/None Records.
 In 2017, Big Mother Gig returned with a new EP and began performing live.
-In January 2018, Big Mother Gig released "The Great Heist", the first of 4 planned singles for 2018.
-Also in 2018, Pocket began releasing a series of EPs which contained a mix of unreleased songs and remixes with Robyn Hitchcock, Tanya Donelly (Belly), Yuki Chikudate (Asobi Seksu), Vic Godard (Subway Sect), Dave Smalley (Dag Nasty), Styrofoam, Mux Mool, Mount Sims, RemoteTreeChildren and Glen Phillips (Toad The Wet Sprocket).
+In 2018, Pocket released 5 EPs of unreleased songs and remixes with Robyn Hitchcock, Tanya Donelly (Belly), Yuki Chikudate (Asobi Seksu), Vic Godard (Subway Sect), Dave Smalley (Dag Nasty), Styrofoam, Mux Mool, Mount Sims, RemoteTreeChildren and Glen Phillips (Toad The Wet Sprocket).

 In February 2021, Big Mother Gig announced their new LP Gusto on Stereogum and released the first single, "The Underdog" featuring Leah Wellbaum of Slothrust.
-Second single, "The Doctor Will See You Now" was released on March 17.
-Gusto was released on April 30, 2021, to positive reviews by Stereogum, NPR, American Songwriter, BrooklynVegan and more.
+Gusto was released on 30 April 2021, to positive reviews by Stereogum, NPR, American Songwriter, BrooklynVegan and more.
 In the Fall of 2021, the band supported the album with a 3-week US tour opening for Black Joe Lewis & the Honeybears.